Capitulation: RAINN, NSVRC, and NCMEC Remove Nearly All Mentions of Trans and Nonbinary People

 Three sexual abuse nonprofits have removed all or nearly all mentions of trans people from their blogs and articles.
 All three receive federal funding, but are independent organizations.

 This article is part of my series on government LGBTQ+ censorship.
+Read my article with exclusive leaks from the domestic violence nonprofit NNEDV here.

 UPDATE 2/21/2025, 2:35 PM PST: NSVRC communicated to me that this article was pivotal in their decision to reverse the removal of websites and restore access to vital resources for LGBTQ survivors of sexual violence.
 Thank you all for your support!
 See their statement here.
 As of now, RAINN and NCMEC have not reversed their decisions.